dola165/first-app/README.md

 # first-app
-**This was my first app ever.
-Haven't gone back to improve it yet.
-I am going over everything I've learned before writing new apps or rewriting old ones.**
+**This was the first app I ever built.
+I haven't revisited it for improvements yet, as I'm currently reviewing everything I've learned before developing new applications or refining existing ones.**

 ## Introduce Spring Boot Web & Data JPA
 # Courier Service